MetroWind/flucui-theme/README.md

-# FLat UI Theme for Emacs
+# Flat UI Theme for Emacs

 Inspired by the color scheme provided at http://flatuicolors.com.
 This theme is for GNU Emacs version 24+, in which theming is officially